 You write emails, they get ignored.
 You write documents, and they get ignored.
-Then you discuss how it’s being done and then they talk about you as if you’re like some angry Black woman who needs to be contained.
+Then you discuss how it’s being done, and then they talk about you as if you’re some angry Black woman who needs to be contained.

 VentureBeat: Are there any particular policy changes that you hope come about as a result of what happened?

 Gebru: Yeah, I think there are a number, but I want to think about this more before I say anything because I want to be intentional and careful when suggesting policy changes.

 VentureBeat: How should what happened to you shape how people feel about corporate influence over research?

 Gebru: A lot of people have been talking about that.
 All of these research conferences are heavily funded by industry, so right now what is computer science research?
 It’s like you’ve got the military and you’ve got corporations.
 What are our other options?
 Sometimes there’s NIH, but there just needs to be stuff that’s not associated with the military or corporate interests that funds research because inherently there is a conflict of interest.
 I’m not saying that there shouldn’t be research at corporations.
 I think there should be, but when you have the kind of things like what you’re seeing with me, and especially with the [research] censorship, and then you see the types of influence they have in these conferences, I think it’s something that people really need to think about.

 The problem is that when you do research that requires a lot of resources, this becomes even more of a problem.
 That’s a little bit of what we talked about in the paper too.